sarkoful/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that removes all letters c and C from inp
+Write a script that displays all users and their home directories, sorted by users